USS Biloxi: Service history

+Biloxi arrived at Pearl Harbor on 11 December.
+Beginning on the 15th, she engaged in shore bombardment practice with the heavy cruiser Wichita on Kahoolawe Island; these exercises continued until 19 December.
+Biloxi then departed for San Francisco the following day.
+After arriving on 24 December, she moved to San Pedro for repairs.
+During this period, she was assigned to 5th Fleet.
+Work on the ship was completed by the end of the year, and on 1 January 1944, she joined a bombardment unit tha included the battleship Maryland, the cruisers Louisville and Mobile, and two destroyers for more shooting practice at San Clemente Island.
+She thereafter returned to San Pedro to replenish supplies and fuel.

+Pacific War operations

 Marshall Islands, January–February 1944

 Biloxi put to sea on 13 January and, after joining Task Group (TG) 53.5 in Hawaii, sailed for the Marshall Islands.
 In company with Louisville, Mobile, Santa Fe, and six destroyers, the light cruiser approached Wotje early in the morning on 30 January.
 After launching her Kingfisher spotter aircraft, she carried out a neutralizing bombardment of the Japanese air base on Wotje from dawn until noon.
 Enemy shore batteries fired back intermittently, one of which straddled Biloxi.
 A later ricochet hit the superstructure above the signal bridge but fortunately did not explode.

 Over the next two days, the light cruiser participated in several more shore bombardment missions against Roi Island in support of amphibious landings made by the Northern Attack Force.
 She then screened three escort carriers for five days before entering Majuro lagoon on the 7th to refuel.

 On 12 January, Biloxi joined TG 58.1, built around the carriers Enterprise, Yorktown, and Belleau Wood, and sailed west for a carrier raid against the Japanese base at Truk Lagoon in the central Pacific.
 Intended to cover the landings on Eniwetok and to distract the Japanese from Allied operations in New Guinea, "Operation Hailstone" began on 16 February when the carriers struck enemy airfields on Truk.
 After a second strike during the morning of the 17th, the task group retired east to refuel.
 Following the departure of Enterprise later that day, the remaining warships were shifted into TG 58.2 and steamed northwest for a strike against Saipan.